Train yourself for Academic Teaching

 - Neelbagh School

 Neelbagh was an alternative school started by David Horsburg in 1972.
-It was a school for the poor, but the principles of education do not change according to the budget.
-The ways of teaching used by David Horsburg were the most unique.
+It was a school for the poor, but the education principles and methods David applied in the school, do not change much according to the budget.
+David's ways were the most unique.
 He is seen as the pioneer of Activity Based Education in India.
-This excellent article and this video give the details of the Neelbagh school.

 Also, please study these: